Waelson/Data-Streaming-Processing-Application/README.md

 ## Sending and Reading Messages from Apache Kafka

-This repository is a simple application that connect to Apache Kafka to send and read messages
+This repository is a simple application that connect to Apache Kafka, create a topic, send and read messages.

 ---